Skip to product information

 Pirrama Park

 Pirrama Park is situated right on the harbour and offers expansive water views.
 Looking over to the Harbour Bridge and North Sydney.
 Along with a children's playground with water play features, there are barbecues, shade structures, grassed areas, a boardwalk and toilet facilities.
 This makes it a park perfect for a family or group of friends looking to relax and enjoy a picnic.
 In the morning and evening, the boardwalk comes alive with walkers and joggers as well as groups participating in boot camp and yoga.
-Pirrama Park's award-winning design incorporates elements of sustainable design including native plantings, solar panels and the use of recycled mater
+Pirrama Park's award-winning design incorporates elements of sustainable design including native plantings, solar panels and the use of recycled materials

 Jones Bay Wharf